 - See "What warnings should I know about UTIBRON NEOHALER?"

 Common side effects of UTIBRON NEOHALER include: sore throat and runny nose, high blood pressure, and back pain.

 These are not all the possible side effects of UTIBRON NEOHALER.
 Tell your healthcare provider about any side effect that bothers you or that does not go away.
 Ask your healthcare provider or pharmacist for more information.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 How to get more information:

-*Limitations apply.
-Savings of up to $250 off each of up to 13 qualifying prescriptions of UTIBRON NEOHALER for up to a 30-day supply.
+*Restrictions and eligibility requirements apply.
+Eligible patients may pay as little as $10 co-pay, equaling a savings of up to $250 off each UTIBRON NEOHALER prescription fill for up to a 30-day supply.
+Limited to 12 qualifying prescription fills per calendar year.
 Valid only for those with commercial insurance.
 Offer not valid under Medicare, Medicaid, or any other federal or state program.
 Cash-paying patients will save up to $250 off the cost of their prescription.
 This program is not health insurance.
-UTIBRON NEOHALER Savings Program Terms & Conditions apply.
+UTIBRON NEOHALER Savings Terms and Conditions apply.